camatcode/basenji/README.md

 > [!WARNING]
-> This project is under active, daily development.
+> This project is under active development.